mandl/LinkIt_Assist_2502/FirmwareUploader/readme.md

-# The uploader is not ready yet....
+# The beta version for a linux firmware upload

 ## Some research: